 I absolutely love cooking with my friend Kris.
 Not only is she one of my dearest friends and amongst the most generous people I know; she is a phenomenal cook.
 Kris and I met when we were in a play together for Ranters Theatre over 13 years ago, and we have been breaking bread with love ever since.
 Beth and Zoe were also in the play, and we have all been kindred spirits ever since, having regular lunches and dinners throughout the year as a group.
 One of the most wonderful things about our friendships is that we are all obsessed foodies; and all three of these ladies are absolutely wonderful cooks.
 So, needless to say, there is always something delicious on the table.
 I will celebrate Zoe later this year when I post some of her unbelievable cake recipes.
 Bethy has had a few mentions with the lemon asparagus soup and the roasted sweet potato macadamia soup.
 But today it is all about Kris.

 Kris is now a Shiatsu practitioner, and has taught me so much about Chinese holistic principles.
-Her passion for cooking with whole foods is a constant source of inspiration to me; as is her unending passionate experimentation with international cuisines and her knowledge and experience with exotic ingredients.
+Her passion for cooking with whole foods is a constant source of inspiration to me.
 I am always calling to get her opinion on a trial recipe idea, and she always comes to the party with fantastic suggestions that never fail to impress.
 She introduced me to the wonderful world of coconut sugar, and rose water -- which is what we will be celebrating today.

 Thanks Kris – I love you!